rtthomas/ContactLite/README.md

+## ContactLite
-ContactLite is a very rudimentry "contact management system" I created while learning Angular, backed by Google App Engine and Datastore.
+A rudimentry "contact management system" I created as a learning exercise for Angular 2 programming, backed by Google App Engine and Datastore.
 For more information, refer to the Wiki.